-If your child is exposed to someone with roseola and becomes infected with the virus, it generally takes a week or two for signs and symptoms of infection to appear — if they appear at all.
-It's possible to become infected with roseola, but have signs and symptoms too mild to be readily noticeable.
-Roseola symptoms may include:
+If your child is exposed to someone with roseola and becomes infected with the virus, it will likely take 1 to 2 weeks for signs and symptoms of infection to appear.
+Or they may not appear at all.
+It's possible to become infected with roseola but not show any sign of it.

 - Fever.
-Roseola typically starts with a sudden, high fever — often greater than 103 F (39.4 C).
+Roseola often starts with a high fever — often higher than 103 F (39.4 C).
 It starts suddenly and lasts 3 to 5 days.
-Some children also may have a sore throat, runny nose or cough along with or preceding the fever.
-Your child may also develop swollen lymph nodes in his or her neck along with the fever.
-The fever lasts three to five days.
+Some children also may have a sore throat, runny nose or cough along with or before the fever.
+Your child may also develop swollen lymph nodes in the neck.

 Other signs and symptoms of roseola may include: